shu251/huber-lab/README.md

 conda install -c bioconda megahit
 ```
 Whenever you need to use megahit, open up this environment and it will be enabled.

+## Best practices workflow for using HPC

+1. Set up my working environment: files in correct directories, conda environment specs, ensure all progra$
+2. Enter interactive or scavenger (set a timer...) to start testing and compiling base code
+2a. begin SLURM script construction
+3. Test memory of script to run (i.e. SLURM or snakemake dry run)
+3a. prep dataset by making a subset
+3b. conduct dry run
+4. submit script! either with sbatch or gen-profile with snakemake

 ## Download sequences from public repository